SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_calendar/readme.md

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 1. Compile and run the application.
-2. By default, time and date is configured and prints are observed on serial console.
+2. By default, time and date is configured and its Unix timestamp conversion is done, and prints are observed on serial console.
+3. Unix timestamp is now incemented by 5min and it is converted back to Calendar time and date.
-3. After successful program execution, the prints in serial console looks as shown below.
+4. After successful program execution, the prints in serial console looks as shown below.

     ![Figure: Introduction](resources/readme/output.png)